Adopting A Shelter Dog

 Your Adoption Fee covers the following expenses: Spay/Neuter, DHLPP, Bordatella, Rabies (if age appropriate), De-worming and Frontline/Advantage

 Please Note: Shelter/rescue dogs have been exposed to many pathogens such as kennel cough, parasites, diseases and conditions some of which may not have been discovered prior to adoption.
 Any dog that shows symptoms here at TDS are routinely identified, taken for tests and treatment.
 Our vet bills can exceed $10,000 a month.
 However, without symptoms, we may miss a disease, or pre-existing condition or parasite.
 Consider carefully if you have the tolerance for these possibilities.
 We consider, you, the adopters, the last leg of the rescue process.

-More information about The Dog Spot Rescue & Rehabilitation Center
+Your message has been sent to The Dog Spot Rescue & Rehabilitation Center.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.